 Consider these questions rhetorical for now, but odds are they'll come up again!
 Not to worry if the answers aren't obvious at first.
 They're meant to induce a bit of thought!
-Week 0's first lecture and Nate's videos should provide you with the building blocks (daresay inputs!) with which to solve these problems.
+The material you've seen so far, along with Nate's videos, should provide you with the building blocks (daresay inputs!) with which to solve these problems.

 - How do you represent the (decimal) integer 50 in binary? - How many bits must be "flipped" (i.e., changed from 0 to 1 or from 1 to 0) in order to capitalize a lowercase a that's represented in ASCII? - How do you represent the (decimal) integer 50 in, oh, "hexadecimal," otherwise known as "base-16"?
 Know that decimal is considered "base-10" (since it employs 10 digits, 0 through 9), and binary is considered "base-2" (since it employs 2 digits, 0 and 1).
 Infer from those base systems how to represent base-16!
-(We'll see base-16 again in the context of graphics and web design.)
+(We'll see base-16 again in the context of graphics and web design later in the course.)

-Incidentally, ever wonder what that big machine is by the stairs in the Science Center?
-It's the Harvard Mark I1, one of the world's earliest (electro-mechanical) computers, whose purpose was, well, to compute (albeit slowly by today's standards)!
+Incidentally, ever seen a really old computer?
+In the Harvard Science Center, there's a big machine by the main stairwell.
+It's the Harvard Mark I1, one of the world's earliest (electromechanical) computers, whose purpose was, well, to compute (albeit slowly by today's standards)!
 You might enjoy this tour by Prof. Harry Lewis2: